 Final assessment dates

-The next available date for the Cert VN ECC Final Assessment is 4th March 2021.
+The next available date for the Cert VN ECC Final Assessment is 3rd March 2022.
+Registrations are now open!.

 Upcoming assessment dates are: